 Editing a Shortcut

-To edit a shortcut, tap on the button marked in the picture below.
+To edit a shortcut, tap on the three-dot menu.
 Here, as you can see, we have a ton of options.
 You can name it by tapping on the name field and change its icons and color by tapping on the Icon field.
 Let’s name it “Good Night” as we started with it and change its icon and color.

 Adding the Siri Phrase to Shortcut